 Some timber frame companies cut rebates out of the green oak frame.
 This does away with the internal bead and tidies up the installation on the inside of the building.
 It still relies upon silicon to keep the weather out around the glass and still leaves the frame exposed on the outside.
 If the structural frame is made from partially air dried stock this does help to reduce movement but will increase frame cost, though it will not help with water penetration through the frame itself.

 In response to the problems found with glazing, some very clever individuals came up with the concept of face applied glazing.
 On its most basic level the glass units are clamped to the outside of the frame using oak cover boards.
 This system incorporated a stepped IGU with the bottom edge of the glass projecting to help throw off the elements, as illustrated by one of our earliest projects.
 One of the great benefits of this approach is that all of the frame is visible from the inside, why pay a premium for a solid oak frame and then lose half of it in the glazing build up.
 This method is still being used by some and provides a reasonably reliable mid cost solution, though with limitations, this system still relies upon silicon to keep out the elements.

 This is the point when Black Pig became involved in the development of glazing systems for frames.
-We took the existing face applied format and in discussion with Cameron Scott of Timber Design Ltd (who had already begun to experiment with dry glazing techniques) started to develop the idea further.
+We took the existing face applied format and started to develop the idea further.

 The Black Pig System

 Our development of the face applied format has improved upon a number of weaknesses of it’s forerunners and is more advanced than any other system available.

 - The entire structural frame is clad to protect the frame and provide a continuos waterproof seal.